-The following is a general discussion of the anticipated material United States federal income tax consequences to a Non-U.S. Holder (as defined below) of the acquisition, ownership and disposition of our common stock.
-This discussion is based upon the Internal Revenue Code of 1986, as amended (the "Code"), the Treasury Department regulations promulgated thereunder, and administrative and judicial interpretations thereof, all as of the date hereof and all of which are subject to change, possibly with retroactive effect.
-This discussion deals only with Non-U.S. Holders who are the original beneficial owners of the common stock and who hold such common stock as a capital asset.
-This discussion does not address specific tax consequences applicable to Non-U.S. Holders to whom special tax rules may apply, including, for example, pass-through entities (e.g., partnerships) or persons who hold our common stock through pass-through entities, banks or other financial institutions, broker-dealers, insurance companies, tax-exempt entities, common trust funds, dealers in securities or currencies, persons that have a functional currency other than the U.S. dollar, persons that will hold more than 5% of our outstanding common stock, and persons in special situations, such as those that will hold the common stock as part of an integrated investment, including a straddle or conversion transaction, comprised of the common stock and one or more other positions.
+The following is a general discussion of the anticipated material United States federal income tax consequences relating to the purchase, ownership and disposition of our Series C mandatory convertible preferred stock ("Series C Preferred Stock") and the common stock acquired upon conversion of such Series C Preferred Stock.
+This discussion is based upon the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), the Treasury Department regulations (the "Treasury Regulations") promulgated thereunder, and administrative and judicial interpretations thereof, all as of the date hereof and all of which are subject to change, possibly with retroactive effect.
+We have not sought any ruling from the Internal Revenue Service ("IRS") with respect to the statements made and the conclusions reached in the following discussion, and there can be no assurance that the IRS will agree with such statements and conclusions.

+This discussion deals only with holders who will hold our Series C Preferred Stock (or common stock after conversion) as a capital asset, within the meaning of section 1221 of the Code.
+This discussion does not address specific tax consequences that may be applicable to a holder's particular circumstances or to holders to whom special tax rules may apply, including, for example, pass-through entities (e.g., partnerships) or persons who hold our Series C Preferred Stock (or common stock) through pass-through entities, banks or other financial institutions, broker-dealers, insurance companies, regulated investment companies, tax-exempt entities, holders subject to the alternative minimum tax, common trust funds, controlled foreign corporations, dealers in securities or currencies, U.S. Holders (as defined below) that have a functional currency other than the U.S. dollar, and persons that will hold our Series C Preferred Stock (or common stock) as part of a straddle, hedge, conversion transaction, or other integrated investment.

-For purposes of this discussion, a Non-U.S. Holder is a holder that is not a U.S. person.
-A "U.S. person" means (i) a citizen or individual resident of the United States; (ii) a corporation (including an entity treated as a corporation for United States federal income tax purposes) or a partnership created or organized in or under the laws of the United States or any political subdivision thereof; (iii) an estate, the income of which is subject to United States federal income tax regardless of the source; or (iv) a trust, if a court within the United States is able to exercise primary supervision over the trust's administration and one or more U.S. persons have the authority to control all of the trust's substantial decisions, or if the trust was in existence on August 20, 1996, and has properly elected to be treated as a U.S. person.
-If a partnership holds our common stock, the United States federal income tax consequences of payments received by such partnership will in many cases be determined by reference to the status of a partner and the activities of the partnership.
+As used herein, the term "U.S. Holder" means a person or entity that is, for United States federal income tax purposes, (i) a citizen or individual resident of the United States; (ii) a corporation (including an entity treated as a corporation for United States federal income tax purposes) or a partnership created or organized in or under the laws of the United States or any political subdivision thereof; (iii) an estate, the income of which is subject to United States federal income tax regardless of the source; or (iv) a trust, if a court within the United States is able to exercise primary supervision over the trust's administration and one or more U.S. persons have the authority to control all of its substantial decisions, or if the trust was in existence on August 20, 1996, and has properly elected to continue to be treated as a U.S. person.